atom-morgan/atom-morgan.github.io/blog/2018-06-12-properties-and-methods.md

 ## Iteration

 The last topic we're going to cover is known as iteration.
-Iteration in programming is the techinque of repeating one or many statements for a defined number of repetitions with each repetition known as an iteration.
+Iteration in programming is the technique of repeating one or many statements for a defined number of repetitions with each repetition known as an iteration.

-Let's build up to this idea by first taking a look at the `charAt()` [string method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charAt).
+Let's build up to this idea by first taking a look at the `charAt()` [string method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charAt){:target="_blank"}.

 ```javascript
 let name = 'Adam';